 - Reduce your consumption of bakery products and sweetened dairy products

-- Substitute sugary drinks for water
+- Substitute sweet drinks for water

 - Reduce your intake of processed foods.